mmphego/mmphego.github.io/_posts/2022-05-09-How-I-setup-Jenkins-on-Docker-container-using-Ansible-Part-1.md

 In this post, we will detail the steps that we undertook to create an environment ([EC2 instance](https://aws.amazon.com/ec2/instance-types/)) which will host our Jenkins instance.

+**Note:** We did not use any AWS services at our work, instead we used Proxmox containers.
+I just thought it was a good idea to rather use AWS services than Proxmox containers for this post.

 Thank your @AneleMakhaba, for your collaboration in writing this post.

 ---